-The Traffic Bureau will maintain a clearly posted sign and web-site to provide information regarding impoundment of vehicles and the right of the registered owner to request a storage hearing.
-Releases for towed vehicles will be made available during regular business hours (Vehicle Code § 14602.6).
+The Department will maintain a listed, 24-hour telephone number to provide information regarding impoundment of vehicles and the right of the registered owner to request a storage hearing.
+Releases for towed vehicles will be made available during regular, non-emergency business hours (Vehicle Code § 14602.6).

-- (a) Vehicles removed pursuant to Vehicle Code § 22850 shall be released after proof of current registration is provided by the owner or the person in control of the vehicle and after all applicable fees are paid (Vehicle Code § 22850.3; Vehicle Code § 22850.5). - (b) Vehicles removed that require payment of parking fines or proof of valid driver's license shall only be released upon presentation of proof of compliance, proof of payment, completion of affidavit and payment of applicable fees related to the removal (Vehicle Code § 22651 et seq., Vehicle Code § 22850.3; Vehicle Code § 22850.5). - (c) A vehicle removed pursuant to Vehicle Code § 14602.6(a) shall be released to the registered owner or his/her agent prior to the end of the 30-day impoundment period under any of the following circumstances: - (a) The vehicle was stolen. - (b) If the driver reinstates his/her driver's license, acquires a license, or brings a licensed driver to take possession of the vehicle. - (c) Provides proof of proper insurance and current registration. - (d) Payment of all applicable fees. - (e) Any other circumstance as set forth in Vehicle Code § 14602.6. - (f) When there is no remaining community caretaking need to continue impound of the vehicle or the continued impound would not otherwise comply with the Fourth Amendment.
+- (a) Vehicles removed pursuant to Vehicle Code § 22850 shall be released after proof of current registration is provided by the owner or the person in control of the vehicle and after all applicable fees are paid (Vehicle Code § 22850.3; Vehicle Code § 22850.5). - (b) Vehicles removed that require payment of parking fines or proof of valid driver's license shall only be released upon presentation of proof of compliance, proof of payment, completion of affidavit, and payment of applicable fees related to the removal (Vehicle Code § 22651 et seq., Vehicle Code § 22850.3; Vehicle Code § 22850.5). - (c) A vehicle removed pursuant to Vehicle Code § 14602.6(a) shall be released to the registered owner or his/her agent with proof of current registration, proof of a valid driver's license, and applicable fees paid prior to the end of the 30-day impoundment period under any of the following circumstances: - 1.
+The vehicle was stolen. - 2.
+If the driver reinstates his/her driver's license or acquires a license and provides proof of proper insurance. - 3.
+Any other circumstance as set forth in Vehicle Code § 14602.6. - 4.
+When there is no remaining community caretaking need to continue impound of the vehicle or the continued impound would not otherwise comply with the Fourth Amendment. - (d) An autonomous vehicle removed under authority of Vehicle Code § 22651(o)(1)(D) shall be released to the registered owner or person in control of the autonomous vehicle if the requirements of Vehicle Code § 22651(o)(3)(B) are met.

-Personnel whose duties include releasing towed vehicles should consult the Vehicle Code under which the vehicle was towed or impounded for any specific requirements prior to release to ensure compliance with applicable state law.
+Personnel whose duties include releasing towed vehicles should consult the Vehicle Code under which the vehicle was towed or impounded for any specific requirements prior to release.

 Employees who suspect that a vehicle was impounded in error should promptly advise a supervisor.
-Supervisors should approve, when appropriate, the release of the vehicle without requiring the registered ow ner or his/her agent to request a a hearing, as des scribed i n the Vehicle Impound Hearings Policy.
+Supervisors should approve, when appropriate, the release of the vehicle without requiring the registered owner or his/her agent to request a hearing, as described in the Vehicle Impound Hearings Policy.